Waikiki Grand Hotel

 No analysis available

-15 of 20 current MLS listings indicate CABTV in association_fee_includes and multiple public remarks explicitly state the maintenance fee includes cable (e.g., "maintenance fee includes electricity, cable TV, internet" and "monthly maintenance fee covers all utilities including cable and internet").
-Evidence is consistent across many agent remarks and aligns with the historical MLS checkbox data, supporting a high-confidence true value.
+15 of 20 current MLS listings include CABTV in association_fee_includes and multiple public remarks explicitly state the maintenance fee includes 'cable TV' or 'cable'.
+Remarks quote phrases like 'Monthly maintenance fee covers all utilities including cable and internet' and 'Maintenance fee includes electricity, cable TV, internet, water, and sewer.'
+Evidence is consistent across many listings and agents, indicating strong building-level coverage for cable.

 16 of 20 current MLS listings include OTCOEX and public remarks repeatedly state maintenance/association fees include common area or common expenses (phrases like 'common area expenses' and 'other communal expenses' appear across multiple agent remarks).
 Evidence is consistent across many agent listings and reinforced by statements such as 'maintenance fee includes ... common area expenses' and 'monthly maintenance fee includes all utilities' that group common area costs with utilities.